 CDNs now are responsible for a majority of the load on a lot of websites.
 This can allow for savings on your web host, and also less of your resources being used.
 We pulled data from a client's site below for an example.

 In the last 7 days they have used 6.85 GB of data with their web host.

 In the last 7 days, they have used 14.6 GB of data with KeyCDN.

 That means the content delivery network is handling 68% of the load.
-And remember, unlike a web host where everything is on one server, this is spread across 25+ POPs with more than a thousand servers.
+And remember, unlike a web host where everything is on one server, this is spread across a global network of POPs with more than a thousand servers.
 So by using a CDN you can take the load off of your origin server.

 When it comes to search engine optimization (SEO) page speed is a very important factor as it pertains to page rankings.
 Most search engines consider the page loading time in their formulas.
 Google loves fast websites and announced in 2010 that website speed would begin to affect search engine rankings.
 The faster your website is, the better chance you have moving up in SERPs.

 Accelerating websites is extremely important.
 Faster websites mean satisfied customers.
 PageSpeed becomes significant for rankings.

 Another SEO advantage that is often overlooked is Google image search.
 By optimizing your website to load faster with a CDN, it will increase the frequency in which Google crawls your images, in turn allowing your images to be more widely available and indexed faster in Google.
 How fast is your website?
 Use a website speed test tool to determine if you need to spend more time on optimization.
 Generally aiming for 2 seconds or less is a good goal.

 4. More affordable than you think